Restraining Orders in Kentucky: EPOs, DVOs, TIPOs, and IPOs

-There are essentially four types of protective orders with which an individual should be familiar.
+There are essentially four types of restraining orders (also known as protective orders) with which an individual should be familiar.
 First, an EPO (emergency protective order) is an order that may be issued when the allegations involve domestic violence, which includes allegations where the petitioner and respondent are family members or are an unmarried couple either having a child in common or residing together currently or in the past.
 An EPO is a temporary order that places restrictions on the respondent until the court holds a hearing, which typically happens within 14 days.
 Once the court hearing occurs, the court may issue a DVO (domestic violence order), which places restrictions on the respondent for up to three years and is subject to renewal.

 When the petitioner and respondent do not have a domestic relationship, but they have a relationship that is romantic in nature or the allegations involve stalking or sexual assault, the temporary protective order used is called a TIPO (temporary interpersonal protective order) and is similar to an EPO.
 Likewise, under these circumstances, an IPO (interpersonal protective order) is used and is similar to a DVO.

 What Requirements Must be Met for a Protective Order?

 Protective orders are intended to stop future abuse, but the allegations on which they are based arise from events that have already occurred.
 In this respect, protective orders are different from criminal cases, which involve prosecution or punishment for events that have already occurred.